tidalcycles/strudel/paper/demo.md

 3. modular and extensible

 The main accessibility advantage over Tidal is the zero install browser environment.
-While OSC output to SuperCollider is possible with Strudel, it requires the user to install SuperCollider with a custom setup script, which is not trivial.
-Without OSC output, Strudel is able to output sound inside the browser via Tone.js, which is a major limiting factor, both in terms of available features and runtime performance.
-For the future, it is planned to integrate alternative sound engines, with possible candidates being like glicol [@glicol] or faust [@faust].
-To improve compatibility with Tidal, more Tidal functions are planned to be ported, as well as full compatibility with Tidal's SuperDirt synth.
-Besides sound output, other ways to render events will be explored, such as graphical, serial or kinetic output.
+While Strudel can control Tidal's SuperDirt audio system via OSC, it requires the user to install SuperCollider and its sc3plugins library, which can be difficult.
+Without SuperDirt, Strudel is able to output sound itself via Tone.js, however this is limited both in terms of available features and runtime performance.
+For the future, it is planned to integrate alternative sound engines such as glicol [@glicol] and faust [@faust].
+To improve compatibility with Tidal, more Tidal functions are planned to be ported, as well as full compatibility with SuperDirt.
+Besides sound, other ways to render events are being explored, such as graphical, and choreographic output.
+We are also looking into alternative ways of editing patterns, including multi-user editing for network music, parsing a novel syntax to escape the constraints of javascript, and developing hardware/e-textile interfaces.

 # Links